Shipping Container Residential Projects

-Designed by Jure Kotnik Arhitekt, it is an eye-catchy container house with pink dots on its black facade.
+Designed by Jure Kotnik Arhitekt, it is an eye-catching container house with pink dots on its black facade.
 Spanning on 29-sqm area, this two-level house is composed of two containers set perpendicular to each other.
 The upper container serves as a projecting roof above the entrance that also shelters the back terrace.
 This way, the ceiling of the bottom container becomes a terrace for the first floor.

 Huiini House – Mexico

 Located in the Primavera forest in Azpopan, Mexico, the Huiini House is created out of five shipping containers (One container is placed in an isolated location in the forest).
-Designed by S+Diseno Architects, they successfully create a cantilevered section, creating a covered terrace on the ground floor and two terraces above.
+Designed by S+Diseno Architects, they successfully created a cantilevered section, creating a covered terrace on the ground floor and two terraces above.
 Its exteriors are painted in eye-catching yellow and white.